-Rider University in Lawrenceville, New Jersey, has decided to sell nearby Westminster Choir College, which the university first acquired in 1992, according to a recent report in Inside Higher Ed.
+Rider University in New Jersey has decided to sell nearby Westminster Choir College, which the university first acquired in 1992, according to a recent report in Inside Higher Ed.

-Rider had previously explored moving the choir and music college, which is located 7 miles away in Princeton, to Lawrenceville as a cost-cutting measure.
+Rider had previously explored moving the choir and music college from Rider's main campus in Lawrenceville, New Jersey, from its longtime home in Princeton, just 7 miles away.
 However, the plan was protested by Westminster students and alumni, who wished to remain at the Princeton campus.
 Coupled with the potential expense of moving Westminster’s equipment and building an acoustically appropriate facility, these protests resulted in an unusual decision to find a buyer rather than move the school.

 Nonprofit institutions of higher education rarely buy colleges, instead acquiring programs and facilities through mergers and affiliations.
 This trend can also be found in theological education, where there has been an increasing number of mergers and partnerships in recent years.
 The Rider/Westminster situation is different -- the merger seemed to work for 20 years, but then ran its course.